Electoral district of Northern Tablelands: History

 While Labor frequently runs dead in northern NSW, Northern Tablelands has become particularly unfriendly territory for Labor even by northern NSW standards.
-Labor has never come reasonably close to retaking the seat since McCarthy's death, and since the turn of the millennium has been lucky to get more than 20 percent of the two-party vote.
-It has even been pushed into third place on some occasions.
+Labor has never come reasonably close to retaking the seat since McCarthy's death.
+For example, Chappell was reelected in 1995 with a primary vote large enough to win outright even as the Coalition was defeated.
+Since the turn of the millennium, Labor has been lucky to get more than 20 percent of the two-party vote, and has even been pushed into third place on some occasions.